-ACTA Measure B - This fund accounts for amounts received by ACTA (Alameda County Transportation Authority) as part of a 1986 sales tax measure passed by the voters of Alameda County to finance various transportation improvements.
-The measure expired in 2002, and the City no longer receives sales tax revenues related to the measure.
+In fiscal year 2019-20, the City removed activities relating to Measure B - 1986 ACTIA.
+This fund previously accounted for amounts received by ACTA (Alameda County Transportation Authority) as part of a 1986 sales tax measure passed by the voters of Alameda County to finance various transportation improvements.
+However, the measure expired in 2002, and the City no longer receives sales tax revenues related to the measure.